 Scale minimum (SCAMIN)

-The smallest scale at which an feature is displayed ( For example, a minor light, SCAMIN of 1:45,000, would not be displayed at a scale of 1:90,000).
+The smallest scale at which a feature is displayed ( For example, a minor light, SCAMIN of 1:45,000, would not be displayed at a scale of 1:90,000).

-SENC
+System Electronic Navigational Chart (SENC)

 In ECDIS means a database, in the manufacturer’s internal ECDIS format, resulting from the loss-less transformation of the entire ENC contents and its updates.
 It is this database that is accessed by ECDIS for the display generation and other navigational functions, and is equivalent to an up-to-date paper chart.
 The SENC may also contain information added by the mariner and information from other sources.